dtoczala/ULLCloudCalendar/README.md

 node-scheduler-demo
 ===================

-Demo of dhtmlxScheduler with NodeJs + MongoDB as backend
+Demo of ULL Calendar with NodeJs + MongoDB as backend

 ### How to start